Paint Stewardship Permanent Regulations

 Formal rulemaking documents will be published on this webpage once CalRecycle files a formal public notice of the proposed regulations with the Office of Administrative Law (OAL).

-A copy of the workshop materials will be published at the public notice in advance of the workshop.
+The workshop materials were published at the public notice in advance of the workshop.

 Input from Interested Parties